How to shop ethically this festive season (and beyond)

 December 21, 2017

-It’s that time of the year again; with four days left until the 25th, we’re fast running out of time to get the gifts we need.
+It’s that time of the year again; with just a few days left until the 25th, we’re fast running out of time to get the gifts we need.
 With many of us busy finishing off the last week of work, finding the time to buy meaningful gifts can be hard, so we made a list.

 While we support systemic reform in the garment sector over a total boycott, the festive season is a great time to put some thought into where the proceeds of your gifts are going.

-Here are five suggestions to help you make an ethical choice this year.
+Here are four suggestions to help you make an ethical choice this year.

 Give your green thumb a workout